kingsrui/django-ztree/README.md

 We will get the '/superstore/mensdept/shoes/shoespriceutil' utility.

 This could be used to override objects (pricing configuration in this case) in more local parts of the tree branch.
-For example we could have set up some generic PricUtil at the department level and override it by creating one at the 'shoes' section level.
+For example we could set up some generic PricUtil at the department level and override it by creating one at the 'shoes' section level.
 Lookup always retrieving more local object.

 Authentication